Hadokane/CCI_PP4_Radicool_Store/README.md

 - A section to display toasts/messages to the user, providing positive feedback to site interactions.

-- Under the above sections would be a Django `{% block content %}` tag, where we will insert the other pages content, keeping a uniform, D.R.Y.-designed E-commerce store.
+- Under the above sections would be a Django `{% block content %}` tag, where we will insert other page's content, keeping a uniform, D.R.Y.-designed E-commerce store.

 - A clean Bootstrap Footer containing:

     - Placeholder social links, that could be swapped out to represent Radicool's social media presence.

-    - A short about blurb and contact info.
+    - A short "about" blurb and contact info.

     - Unauthenticated/New users will see links to `Sign up` and `Login`.